30 April 2012 Idlib bombings: Background

-Bombing
+Bombings

 On 30 April, three car bombs detonated in Idlib.
 Two of them targeted the Air Force Intelligence headquarters and the Military Intelligence building, located within several hundred meters of each other, with both exploding within five minutes.
 The bombs caused heavy damage, collapsing the fronts of several buildings and leaving large craters in the road.
 According to the Syrian Observatory of Human Rights (SOHR), at least 20 people were killed and over a hundred wounded.
 Hours later, a third car bomb exploded near the city's university, wounding several people but causing no fatalities.
 While the government blamed suicide bombers for the attack, State TV also showed an interview with a woman who claimed she saw men planting the bombs before running away.

 The bombings took place only a few hundred meters from the building housing UN observers, who had recently been deployed to Idlib and other cities in Syria to oversee the implementation of the ceasefire set to begin on April 12.
 Syrian state TV later said that the observer mission, under the authority of General Robert Mood, toured the scene of the bombings.
 Despite actual responsibility being uncertain, the bombings marked a major escalation in the fighting in Idlib, and alongside several other attacks contributed to the collapse of the peace plan by early June.